Fast coherent control of an NV- spin ensemble using a KTaO3 dielectric resonator at cryogenic temperatures: Results

 \subsection{ODMR signal enhancement}

-We start by performing incoherent ODMR measurements using the measurement setup shown in Fig.~\ref{fig:sample_setup_diagram}a to observe the ODMR signal enhancement.
-In Fig.~\ref{fig:sample_setup_diagram}d, we sweep \Bzero to tune the \nv spin transitions through the MW dielectric resonance.
-The measurement is performed using low MW power ($\sim-15$~dBm) at the loop coupler and long MW pulses (40~$\mu$s) to reduce power broadening and to ensure that the spins are incoherently driven.
+We start by performing incoherent ODMR measurements using the measurement setup shown in Fig.~\ref{fig:sample_setup_diagram}(a) to observe the ODMR signal enhancement.
+In Fig.~\ref{fig:sample_setup_diagram}(d), we sweep \Bzero to tune the \nv spin transitions through the MW dielectric resonance.
+The measurement is performed using low MW power ($-11$~dBm) at the loop coupler and long MW pulses (40~$\mu$s) to reduce power broadening and to ensure that the spins are incoherently driven.
 The result clearly shows the increase in the spin-dependent fluorescence signal when the \nv frequency is in the vicinity of the cavity resonance.
-We further analyse this data by plotting the ODMR signal integrated over the whole frequency range in Fig.~\ref{fig:sample_setup_diagram}e.
-We observe that the resonant ODMR signal is enhanced by a factor of 1.7 compared to the off-resonant case.
+Integration of the ODMR signal for the on-resonance and off-resonance cases presents an ODMR signal enhancement factor of 1.7.